Take the first step towards gaining a Personal Licence by completing this level 2 Award for Personal Licence Holders (ALPH) training course.

 - Two passport style photographs (one signed as a true likeness of you)

-- Recent evidence of criminal convictions such as a basic disclosure certificate (only unspent criminal convictions are relevant to a Personal Licence Application)
+- Recent evidence of criminal convictions, such as a basic disclosure certificate (only unspent criminal convictions apply to a Licencing Application)

 - An application fee

 The aims of the Licensing Act are to:

 - Protect the public from alcohol-related crime, nuisance and anti-social behaviour